The Advanced Placement® Program (AP) enables willing and academically prepared students to pursue college-level studies while still in high school.

-The program consists of college-level courses developed by the AP Program that high schools can choose to offer, and corresponding exams that are administered once a year.
+The AP Program develops college-level courses that high schools can choose to offer and corresponding AP Exams that are administered once a year.

-- There are 38 AP courses in seven subject categories.
+- AP courses are available in seven subject categories.

 - Each AP course is modeled on a comparable introductory college course in the subject.
 Learn how AP courses are developed.